cellml/libcellml/docs/reference/sectionA_definitions.rst

    Basic Latin alphanumeric character

-      A Unicode character which is either a basic Latin alphabetic character or a European numeral.
+      A Unicode character which is either a :term:`Basic Latin alphabetic character` or a
+      :term:`European numeral`.

    Basic Latin underscore